 - · Change in Marital / Common-law status

-- · Birth of a child, adoption of a child (including stepchildren), or change in custody of dependant children
+- · Birth of a child, adoption of a child (including stepchildren), or change in custody of dependent children

-- \cdot Death of a spouse or dependant child
+- · Death of a spouse or dependent child

-- \cdot Loss of spouse's benefit coverage
+- · Loss of spouse's benefit coverage

-- \cdot Your dependant child is no longer eligible for dependant Life and AD&D
+- · Your dependent child is no longer eligible for benefits (over age)

 The benefit change you make must be consistent with the change in family status.
 You may either increase or reduce coverage with a change in family status, providing their the change you make is consistent with the change in family status.
 An increase in coverage must be paid through payroll deduction.
-If you reduce coverage, any related payroll deduction will cease; however, no credit reallocation will apply.
+If you reduce coverage, related flex credit application and payroll deduction will lower or cease; credit reallocation will apply.

-NOTE: You must notify Human Resources of your family status change and document the qualifying event within 31 days of the occurrence and complete a Life Style Change form.
+NOTE: You are required to must notify Human Resources and your Benefits Administration of your family status change and document the qualifying event within 31 days of the occurrence.
 Otherwise, no changes can be made until the next annual re-enrollment.